Basra: Climate

 An all-time high temperature was recorded on 22 July 2016, when daytime readings soared to 53.9 °C, which is the highest temperature that has ever been recorded in Iraq.
 This is one of the hottest temperatures ever measured on the planet.
-The following night, the night time low temperature was 38.8 °C, which was one of the highest minimum temperatures on any given day, only outshone by Khasab, Oman and Death Valley, United States.
+The following night, the night time low temperature was 38.8 °C, which was one of the highest minimum temperatures on any given day, only outshone by Khasab, Oman, Dehloran, Iran and Death Valley, United States.
 The lowest temperature ever recorded in Basra was -4.7 °C on 22 January 1964.

 Effect of climate change

 The city of Basra was once well known for its agriculture, but that has since altered due to rising temperatures, increased water salinity, and desertification.

 Demographics

+Basra Metropolitan Region comprises three towns—Basra city proper, Al-ʿAshar, and Al-Maʿqil—and several villages.
 In Basra the vast majority of the population are ethnic Arabs of the Adnanite or the Qahtanite tribes.
-The tribes located in Basra include Bani Malik, Al-shwelat, Suwa'id, Al-bo Mohammed, Al-Badr, Al-Ubadi, Ruba'ah Sayyid tribes (descendants of the Islamic prophet Muhammed) and other Marsh Arabs tribes.
+The tribes located in Basra include Bani Malik, Al-shwelat, Suwa'id, Al-bo Mohammed, Al-Badr, Al-Ubadi, Ruba'ah Sayyid tribes and other Marsh Arabs tribes.